A Career as a Hospital Police Officer

 Must possess a valid California driver’s license by date of appointment.

 As a minimum requirement, a thorough background investigation must be conducted prior to a candidate’s appointment or training as a Hospital Police Officer.
 Additionally, must have no felony convictions and eligible to own/possess a firearm.

 There are 8 steps to our hiring process: Examination, Application, Background Investigation, Physical Abilities Test, Medical Examination, Psychological Examination, Eligible for Hire and the DSH/OPS Police Academy.
 Some of these steps may have smaller elements within them.

 Start the hiring process by self-scheduling the examination online.
 Applicants for the position of a Hospital Police Officer are given a general law enforcement examination, which is offered online and on a continuous basis.

 Please see HPO Exam Bulletin for instructions on how to schedule for the exam.

 After successfully passing the Hospital Police Officer Examination, all applicants must submit a State Application (STD.
 678) through your CalCareer account for available Hospital Police Officer Openings.
-After applying, you will receive an e-mail from the Office of Protective Services, Hiring Coordinator with the next steps.
+After applying, you will receive an email from Guardian Alliance Technologies to start the background investigation process.

 A detailed video of instructions on Searching and Applying for Job Vacancies is available.